-For the GPU, the Shiva uses a RTX 2060 6GB card.
+For the GPU, the Shiva uses a RTX 3060 Ti 8GB card.
 This is a great card for 1080p performance and is the newest generation of video cards from Nvidia.

-The 2060 was made to be the industry standard card for high/ultra settings in most titles at 1080p resolution.
-Popular, high demanding titles such as Apex Legends or Battlefield V will run at 100+ FPS easily with this kind of graphical performance.
+The 3060 Ti was made to be the industry standard card for high/ultra settings in most titles at 1080p resolution.
+Popular, high demanding titles such as Apex Legends or Call of Duty: Modern Warfare II will run at 100+ FPS easily with this kind of graphical performance.

-SkyTech uses different variations of a RTX 2060 depending on availability but you can be rest assured that they aren’t going to undergo performance on the card.
+SkyTech uses different variations of a RTX 3060 Ti depending on availability but you can be rest assured that they aren’t going to undergo performance on the card.
 You’ll get the performance that you’d expect from them.

-With that though, you’ll most likely get an ASUS RTX 2060 with the Shiva.
+With that though, you’ll most likely get an EVGA RTX 3060 Ti with the Shiva.

-It’s a 6-core processor from AMD that runs at 3.4GHz.
-This is the ideal processor for mid to high range gaming performance which is a great match with the RTX 2060 graphics card.
+The 5600X is a 6-core processor from AMD that runs at 3.7GHz.
+This is an ideal processor for mid to high range 1080p gaming performance which is a great match with the RTX 3060 Ti graphics card.

 Ryzen was mainly created for heavy processor dependent tasks such as video rendering or graphics processing.
 But over time Ryzen has proven to be awesome for overall gaming performance to the point where they’re used in more gaming rigs today than Intel processors.

-Having a RTX 2060 6GB card with the Ryzen 5 2600 processor is an excellent combination if you’re wanting to have high level performance at 1080p.
+Having a RTX 3060 Ti 8GB card with the Ryzen 5 5600X processor is an excellent combination if you’re wanting to have high level performance at 1080p.

 But what about the other hardware specs?